nicoguaro/scivis_tutorial_pycon2019/README.md

 ## Checking the installation

-After installation you can check if everything is working running
+After installation you can check if everything is installed

     python check_install.py

-To run some examples
+To check if everything is working run the demos with

     python demo.py